Olical/nyREPL/README.md

 - Single binary from GraalVM native compilation.
 - Can be configured (using interpreted Clojure files as configuration) to support any REPL.
-- Wraps a REPL like `python` and proxies it's stdio streams into an nREPL server.
+- Wraps a REPL like `python` and proxies its stdio streams into an nREPL server.
 - Replace almost all of [Conjure's](https://github.com/Olical/conjure) special stdio REPL interpretation code with nREPL connections.
 - If this PoC works, stretch goals
   - Support other IO, like socket files